List of Kamen Rider Geats characters: Mela

 Mela (メラ, Mera) is one of two wanted criminals from the future referred to as the god killers (神殺し, Kamigoroshi), having earned such reputation for killing deities in recorded history to steal their powers for his own.
 As revealed in the Who Is Melo? side novel, Mela had defeated Susanoo and Loki prior to serving as a major antagonist of the film Kamen Rider Geats the Movie: Four Aces and the Black Fox.
 He is ultimately defeated by Kamen Rider Geats and forcibly returned to the future with Melo.

-Utilizing the Desire Driver, Mela can transform into the cross fox-themed Kamen Rider XGeats (仮面ライダーギーツ, Kamen Raidā Kurosu Gītsu).
-His primary Form Raise Buckle is XGeats, which he created by absorbing a huge portion of Ace's traits and therefore his power of creation.
-During Mela's brief appearance in the "Creation" DGP, he previously took on XGeats' appearance prior to its creation via Loki's shape-shifting power.
+Utilizing the Desire Driver, Mela can transform into the cross fox-themed Kamen Rider X Geats (仮面ライダーギーツ, Kamen Raidā Kurosu Gītsu).
+His primary Form Raise Buckle is X Geats, which he created by absorbing a huge portion of Ace's traits and therefore his power of creation.
+During Mela's brief appearance in the "Creation" DGP, he previously took on Kamen Rider X Geats' appearance prior to its creation via Loki's shapeshifting.

 Mela is portrayed by Shouhei Osada (長田 庄平, Osada Shōhei).